Corporate Governance

 RS | PSU | |||||

-The Company shall appropriately review the compensation level and compensation mix in consideration of the Company's business environment, as well as the situation of companies of a similar scale to the Company or industry peers, and other circumstances based on reports from the Executive Compensation Meeting.
+The Company shall appropriately review the compensation level and compensation mix in consideration of the Company’s business environment, as well as the situation of companies of a similar scale to the Company or industry peers, and other circumstances based on the contents of the proposal approved by the Executive Compensation Meeting.

 Overview of executive compensation system

-Total Compensation for Directors and Auditors for FYE March 2024
+Total Compensation for Directors and Audit & Supervisory Board Members for FYE March 2025

 Classification | Basic compensation (Paid in fixed monthly installments) |